 You are taking supplements with caffeine in them.

 Caffeine supplements account for 100mg-200mg of caffeine in one dose.
 If you take supplements with caffeine, your brain will detect it sooner than coffee, which is a slower process.

-If you continue to consume caffeine supplements every day, you will accelerate a tolerance against the drug.
-Taking these supplements is different than the natural form, but the after-effect, and tolerance, remain the same.
+If you continue consuming caffeine supplements daily, you will accelerate your tolerance against the drug.
+Taking these supplements is different from the natural form, but the after-effect and tolerance remain the same.

 You should either consume coffee or supplements but never both.
 Try to create a balance.

-Although different studies support different outcomes, no one can deny the fact that sugar makes you sleepy.
+Although different studies support different outcomes, no one can deny that sugar makes you sleepy.
 You are more likely to feel tired after consuming a sweet dish than not.

-Sugar binds the effects of orexin, a chemical that stimulates the feeling of being awake, making you feel sleepy, tired, or lazy.
-So, it does reduce the effect of caffeine when consumed together or separately.
+Sugar binds the effects of orexin, a chemical that stimulates the feeling of being awake, making you sleepy, tired, or lazy.
+So, it reduces caffeine’s effect when consumed together or separately.

 When you add milk and sugar to your coffee, you are actually hindering the positive effects, creating a sleepy, lazy impact on your brain.

 Like sugar, milk also contains tryptophan and melatonin, both of these chemicals are responsible for feeling sleepy and managing the sleep-wake cycle.